-SB 1383 is a California Senate Bill that was passed in 2016 as a statewide effort to reduce emissions of short-lived climate pollutants.
+SB 1383 is a California law that was passed in 2016 as a statewide effort to reduce emissions of short-lived climate pollutants.
 Specifically, the law sets the following targets:

 The complete text on the final regulations for SB 1383 can be found on the CalRecycle website.
 CalRecycle is the state agency responsible for creating the regulatory standards for SB 1383.

-The purpose of this organics law is to reduce greenhouse gases such as methane, which are created when compostable materials such as food scraps and other organic materials get landfilled and decompose anaerobically (without oxygen).
-This law builds upon California’s efforts to reduce air pollution statewide.
+California is experiencing a climate crisis: record-breaking temperatures, longer fire seasons, extreme droughts, and rising sea levels.
+These extreme weather events are partly caused by too much greenhouse gas in the atmosphere, so named because they trap the sun’s heat and warm the planet.
+The purpose of this law is to reduce greenhouse gases such as methane, which are created when compostable materials such as food scraps and other organic materials get landfilled and decompose anaerobically (without oxygen).

 Additionally, SB 1383 addresses the issue of food waste and insecurity.
 About 40% of all food produced in the U.S. is wasted, and almost 1 out of 4 Californians are food insecure.
 The edible food recovery requirement will help feed those who are food insecure and prevent edible food (more compostable material) from being landfilled.

 Organic materials (aka organics or organic waste) are solid wastes containing material originated from living organisms and their metabolic waste products.
-To learn more about what is considered organic waste and/or what to do with your organic waste in Napa County, visit our compost page here.
+This includes food scraps, soiled paper, yard trimmings and other materials.
+To learn more about what is considered organic waste and/or what to do with your organic waste in Napa, visit our compost page here.

-All residents living in single-family homes are automatically provided curbside compost service.
-If you do not have compost service, please contact Napa Recycling to set up your service.
+To be in compliance with state law, residents and businesses must place compostable and recyclable materials in the appropriate carts.
+Residents living in single-family homes are automatically provided curbside compost and recycling service.
+If you do not have compost or recycling service, please contact Napa Recycling to set up your service.

 Food service businesses (commercial food generators) are currently split into two tiers.
 Read below to check if your business falls under either tier: